 RepRapPro was using for all its machines a board equipped with a 32 bit arm processor, the Duet V0.6 then V0.8.5 (same processor as an Arduino Due).
 A delta printer requires much more calculation power than a cartesian and 8 bit boards are struggling to operate deltas.
 Typically, you cannot use a LCD screen on a delta with a 8bit processor controller, as it requires too much computing power.

 So a 32 bit board is for a delta a major improvement.
+Note that CoreXY printers may also struggle on 8 bit boards, especially if you have a LCD panel.

 On the Duet, the configuration is also more simple than 8 bit boards, as the parameters are simply defined in a configuration file.
 All parameters are defined in files which are placed in an SD card.
 This SD card is also used for printing, which allow the printer to run in full autonomy.